withastro/docs/src/pages/en/reference/integrations-reference.md

 #### `injectRoute` option
 **Type:** `({ pattern: string, entryPoint: string }) => void;`

-A callback function to inject a route from an integration.
-Injected routes can be `.astro` pages, or `.js` route handlers.
+A callback function to inject routes into an Astro project.
+Injected routes can be [`.astro` pages](https://docs.astro.build/en/core-concepts/astro-pages/) or [`.js` route handlers](https://docs.astro.build/en/core-concepts/astro-pages/#non-html-pages).

 `injectRoute` takes an object with a `pattern` and an `entryPoint`.